B-isaiah/B-isaiah/README.md

 <p>Welcome to my page!</br>
-I'm Blessing Isaiah, Cybersecurity Analyst, I’m more passionate about conducting security assessments and testing for threats and vulnerabilities in an organization before attackers can exploit them.</b>. </p>
+Blessing Isaiah is a Cybersecurity Analyst specializing in security assessments and vulnerability testing.
+With a passion for discovering bugs before users or attackers ever encounter them</b>. </p>

 <h3>Tools </h3>